Redwood Creek (San Mateo County): History

 The creek and city name, the latter first known as Red Woods City (1854), was named because of the nearby coast redwood (Sequoia sempervirens) forest and lumbering industry.
 In 1851, a deep-water channel that ran inland to what is now Redwood City was discovered off of San Francisco Bay.
 Named Redwood Creek, this channel was used by the lumber companies to ship wood and logs from the redwood forests in the peninsula hills to San Francisco.
 A shipbuilding industry emerged, the first schooner was built in 1851 by G.M.
 Burnham and appropriately named "Redwood."
 Wooden shipbuilding remained an active industry until the last wooden ship built in Redwood City, called the "Perseverance," was launched in 1883.
 The shipbuilding industry experienced a revival in 1918 with the building of the first concrete ship in America, the SS Faith.

 The Port of Redwood City would be used in rebuilding efforts after the 1906 Earthquake in San Francisco.
 The port would continue to be a crucial area for emergency response, with FEMA designating it as a federal staging area for natural disasters in 2017.
-The port would also be used during WWII, as the US Navy took over the port in 1944 for it freight needs.
-In the 1950s, the port would used to transport 27 million tons of cargo.
+The port would also be used during WWII, as the US Navy took over the port in 1944 for its freight needs.
+In the 1950s, the port was used to transport 27 million tons of cargo.